-The candidate shall, within three days from the date of receipt of the notice, excluding Saturdays, Sundays, and holidays, appear before the elections official or, in the case of the Secretary of State, notify the Secretary of State by telephone, and provide an alternate designation.
+The candidate shall, within three days from the date of receipt of the notice, excluding Saturdays, Sundays, and holidays, appear before the elections official, and provide an alternate designation.
 In the event the candidate fails to provide an alternate designation, no designation will appear after the candidate's name. § 13107(f)(1)